Tu quoque

-Tu quoque (Note: /tjuːˈkwoʊkwiː/; you also.
-Also known as the appeal to hypocrisy, "you too" fallacy, "two wrongs" fallacy, "pot calling the kettle black" fallacy, and the "look who's talking" fallacy.) is a discussion technique that intends to discredit the opponent's argument by attacking the opponent's own personal behavior and actions as being inconsistent with their argument, so that the opponent appears hypocritical.
+Tu quoque, (Note: /tjuːˈkwoʊkwiː/; you also.
+Also known as the appeal to hypocrisy, "you too" fallacy, "two wrongs" fallacy, "pot calling the kettle black" fallacy, and "look who's talking" fallacy.) literally "you, too", is a rhetorical technique that intends to discredit the opponent's argument by attacking the opponent's own personal behaviour and actions as being inconsistent with their argument, so that the opponent appears hypocritical.
 This specious reasoning is a special type of ad hominem attack.
 The Oxford English Dictionary cites John Cooke's 1614 stage play The Cittie Gallant as the earliest known use of the term in the English language.

 Form and explanation

-The (fallacious) tu quoque argument follows the template (i.e. pattern):
+The (fallacious) tu quoque argument follows the template (i.e., pattern):